rukkylatunde2001/terraform-aws-vpc/README.md

 ## Troubleshooting

 **`ERR_CONNECTION_REFUSED` when visiting the web page** The browser may be using `https://` automatically.
-Always type `http://` manually — we only opened port 80, not 443.
+I type `http://` manually — we only opened port 80, not 443.

 **IP address changes after every `terraform apply`** EC2 public IPs are dynamic and change when an instance is recreated.
 Add an `aws_eip` (Elastic IP) resource to assign a fixed IP that persists across recreations.